German stocks - Factors to watch on June 12

-FRANKFURT, June 12 The DAX top-30 index looked set to open 0.4 percent lower on Monday, according to premarket data from brokerage Lang & Schwarz at 0605 GMT.
+FRANKFURT, June 12 (Reuters) - The DAX top-30 index looked set to open 0.4 percent lower on Monday, according to premarket data from brokerage Lang & Schwarz at 0605 GMT.

 The following are some of the factors that may move German stocks: